dotnet/spark/benchmark/README.md

 Follow the instructions for registration and download the tool and copy to local disk with free space larger than 300GB.

 2. Build the dbgen tool.
-    - Decompress the zip file, then navigate to “dbgen” folder.
+    - Decompress the zip file, then navigate to `dbgen` folder.
     - The TPC-H README contains instructions on how to build the tool in Linux.
     - For Windows users, you can generate the dbgen.exe using Visual Studio:
         - i.
 In the `dbgen` folder, you will see `tpch.sln`, open it using Visual Studio (VS2015 or VS2017 should work).
         - ii.
 Click on tab “Build”, then “Build Solution”.
         - iii.
-Once the build is successful, it should generate "dbgen.exe" and "qgen.exe " in the “Debug” folder.
+Once the build is successful, it should generate `dbgen.exe` and `qgen.exe` in the `Debug` folder.

 3. Generate the data.
     - The TPC-H README contains instructions on how to generate a database population in Linux OS.
     - For Windows users:
         - i.
 Copy `dbgen.exe` to the `dbgen` folder
         - ii.
-Open cmd terminal, navigate to “dbgen” folder, and type command: dbgen -vf -s 300, which is generating 300GB TPCH dataset.
+Open cmd terminal, navigate to `dbgen` folder, and type command: `dbgen -vf -s 300`, which is generating 300GB TPCH dataset.
 It could take up to 40 hours to complete.
-Note that you can use command: dbgen -h, to check all the options.
+Note that you can use command: `dbgen -h`, to check all the options.
     - After database population generation is completed, you will see 8 tables (customer, lineitem, nation, orders, part, partsupp, region, supplier) in tbl format: